flutter_logan_pro 1.0.4 copy "flutter_logan_pro: ^1.0.4" to clipboard

 Android #

-Add the INTERNET permission to your AndroidManifest.xml if it's not already present, which is required for sending logs.
+Add the INTERNET permission to your AndroidManifest.xml (required for uploading logs):

 <!-- android/app/src/main/AndroidManifest.xml -->